 Additionally, there are on the market a couple of no-brand padded bottle holders with standard PALS tabs, which can be used to store a medium telephoto lens.

-Standard PALS pouches usually have attachment tabs much narrower than the the specified 42 mm.
+Standard PALS pouches usually have attachment tabs much narrower than the specified 42 mm.
 Many lens cases that nominally follow the PALS standard, including the Tenba lens cases discussed below, have tabs that are too wide and/or thick to fit most standard PALS webbings, and therefore are not truly PALS compatible.

 Tenba lens capsules